-Vienna the capital of Austria was our first stop on the Epic trip to Eastern Europe.
+Vienna the capital of Austria was our first stop on the Epic trip to Central Europe.
 Vienna City has some of the magnificent palaces, churches and plenty of museums.
 While this post covers the top places to visit in 48 hours you definitely need a couple of days more if you are going to visit each and every major Vienna points of interest.

 Vienna Airport to City Center

 There are several options to reach Vienna from Airport

 The S7 train on S Bahn which covers the route from the airport to the city center is a cheaper option but time-consuming for the more stops it makes.
 There are trains every 30 minutes.
 The other option pricey but the fastest way to travel to the city center is CAT (City Airport Train).
 The CATs also run every 30 minutes.
 There are also regional buses connecting Vienna Airport with the main bus stations of the Vienna City.